ArjanCodes/examples/more_code_smells/README.md

 ### Final thoughts

-It's good to know about these smells, but don't hesitate to use tools to help you.
+It's good to know about these smells, but if you want to avoid code smells, there are tools to help you.
 I use VS-Code as my editor, and I'm using a combination of Pylint, Pylance and Black, which solves already a lot of issues for me.
 Pylint is mainly useful for style issues.
 Pylance adds lots of features to VSCode such as better syntax highlighting, type checking and automatic imports.
 Finally, Black is a really nice autoformatter.
 I just set it to format my code whenever I save the file.
 It's opinionated so I don't have to think about it.

-Hope you enjoyed this example.
+Another thing you can do is make sure to understand your problem, before you start solving it.
+I wrote a free guide to help you with this.
+You can get it at arjancodes.com/designguide.
+It describes in 7 steps what I generally do when designing new software.
+I've kept it pretty short and to the point, so you can go through it quickly and apply it immediately.

+I hope you enjoyed this video.
+Now let's go and cleanse ourselves.
+Or perhaps you like dirty.
+I think it's time to end this.
 Thanks for watching, take care and see you next time!